 This Connection Policy sets out the circumstances in which connection charges are payable for establishing new connections or making connection alterations and the basis for determining such charges1.
-The connections to which this Connection Policy applies, range from basic connections (requiring minimal or no augmentation of the distribution network) for residential customers, through to negotiated large commercial connections, real estate developments and embedded generation connections.
+The connections to which this Connection Policy applies, range from a basic connection service or a basic micro distribution energy resource (DER) connection service (requiring minimal or no augmentation of the distribution network) for residential customers, through to negotiated large commercial connections, real estate developments and non-registered DER provider connections.